 If you’re interested in steep sport climbing outdoors or bouldering indoors, the La Sportiva Solution ($180, sportiva.com, 1 lb.
 5 oz.) is a top performer.
 Its aggressively downturned toe, good sensitivity, sticky rubber and supportive platform help it stay securely in place on the tiniest footholds.

 A HELMET IS MANDATORY GEAR FOR ANY OUTDOOR CLIMBING

 A helmet is one of the most important pieces of climbing gear because it protects your head from hitting something as well as from falling rocks and gear.
-Wear only a UIAA- or CEN-approved climbing helmet; bicycle and football helmets aren’t acceptable because they’re not designed to protect you from falling objects.
+The climber, the belayer and anyone walking around the climbing area should be wearing one.

 If you’re warm-natured or climbing somewhere hot, look for a light-colored helmet with plenty of ventilation.
 But most important, pick one that fits comfortably snug.